Ladvien/ladvien.github.io/_posts/2017-08-09-sql-case-r-paste.md

 First, what do we do if the computer doesn't like any of the Toothpaste and don't want him to just give up?
 We need a way to say, "Look computer, if you don't like any toothpaste the best then go ask for help."

-In programming language this is known as `if-then-else` statements.
+In programming this is known as `if-then-else` statements.
 They are similar to `if-then` but with a contingency clause if something goes wrong.

 Let's take a look:

 {% highlight bash %}
-    if (Computer Likes Toothpaste 1 Best) then buy Toothpaste 1 If (Computer Likes Toothpaste 2 Best) then buy Toothpaste 2 else Go Ask a Computer Dentist what to buy
+    if (Computer Likes Toothpaste 1 Best) then buy Toothpaste 1 if (Computer Likes Toothpaste 2 Best) then buy Toothpaste 2 else Go Ask a Computer Dentist what to buy
 {% endhighlight %}